Frequently Asked Questions

 If you want to consolidate all the bibliographical references and use

-2, CrossRef query rate limit will avoid scale to more than 1 document per second...
-For scaling the bibliographical reference resolution, you will need to use a local consolidation service, biblio-glutton.
+2, the CrossRef query rate limit will make the scaling to more than 1 document per second impossible (so Grobid would typically wait 90% or more of its time waiting for CrossRef API responses)...
+For scaling the bibliographical reference resolutions, you will need to use a local consolidation service, biblio-glutton.
 The overall capacity will depend on the biblio-glutton service then, and the number of elasticsearch nodes you can exploit.
 From experience, it is difficult to go beyond 300K PDF per day when using consolidation for every extracted bibliographical references.

 I would also like to extract images from PDFs